including

 Sutcliffe Road

-the Slade.
-Alf Hall (the dwarf man) worked
+Slade.
+Alf Hall (the dwarf man) worked at

-because he was smaller than most was able to
+he was smaller than most was able to get into

-at the bottom of Kings Highway.
-The boy is
+bottom of Kings Highway.
+The boy is Fred Smith.

 (Click on photo for a larger view)